 Additionally, third-party applications might not run on some interactive whiteboards.

-Many organizations are looking to deploy digital whiteboards into huddle rooms, or small meeting spaces, Banting said.
+Despite the disadvantages of interactive whiteboards, many organizations are looking to deploy them into huddle rooms, or small meeting spaces, Banting said.
 Between 30 million and 50 million huddle rooms span the globe today, according to Wainhouse Research.
 Those numbers could increase, as organizations revamp office layouts to include smaller meeting spaces and more open work environments.

 Clearly, as these numbers indicate, vendors are looking to seize this market opportunity.
-But not every one of those meeting rooms necessarily needs a digital whiteboard.
+But not every one of those meeting rooms necessarily needs an interactive whiteboard.

 Conference room systems have seen a resurgence.